Decoding Melodic Intuition through Cognitive Science

 2. MFT-specific schemas for using each melodic figure.
 Each of the 24 melodic figures brings its own signature behaviors—abilities it excels at—while also sharing other traits with its peers.

 3. MFT-specific schemas for using any of the five dimensions of melodic behavior.
-A thorough review of existing literature shows that composers already employ schemas to manipulate harmony, meter, trajectory, register, and contour—yet many of these remain undocumented.
+A thorough review of existing literature shows that composers already employ schemas to manipulate harmony, meter, connection, register, and shape—yet many of these remain undocumented.
 For example, MFT’s “Anda-2” schema observes how melodies often begin off the down-beat to shift metric weight onto the next strong beat (e.g., “My Funny Valentine”).

 4. MFT-specific schemas for building phrases.
 A unique contribution of MFT in this tier is the concept of building “one-off phrase schemas,” which involves analyzing the distinctive syntactical behaviors of existing melodies and then imprinting these behaviors onto new melodic materials.